mlohajner/WiFi-spectrum/README.md

 WiFi Spectrum uses a lightweight architecture, similar in spirit to Electron but built on Python and WebKitGTK instead of Node.js and Chromium/V8:

-- **GTK** handles the native window chrome and system dialogs (settings, connection prompts) — the minimal native surface needed
+- **GTK** handles the native window chrome and system dialogs: settings, connection prompt -the minimal native surface needed
-- **WebKitGTK** renders the actual UI — spectrum graph, network table, tooltips, theming — using standard HTML/CSS/JS
+- **WebKitGTK** renders the actual UI: spectrum graph, network table, tooltips, theming -using standard HTML/CSS/JS
 - **Python** drives the backend: scanning via `nmcli`, parsing results, checking `rfkill` status, and feeding data into the view

 Because WebKitGTK is Wayland-native (the same engine behind GNOME Web), the app renders identically and natively on both Wayland and X11, with no compatibility layer needed.